 This change of direction was triggered during a period of living in New York City in the 1980s, when he broadcast a well-received weekly show for Icelandic State Radio called Radio Manhattan.
 The discipline of researching and writing these regular broadcasts was all the impetus he needed to start writing novels as a way of reducing the pressure he felt as a painter.
 His second novel Things Are Going Great, written whilst living in Paris, proved to be Hallgrímur Helgason’s breakthrough book.

-Best known for The Hitman’s Guide to Housecleaning and 101 Reykjavik (which was made into an internationally acclaimed, award-winning film), his latest novel The Woman at 1000° will be published in 2017 in the UK by Oneworld Publications and in 2018 in the US by Algonquin Books.
+Best known for The Hitman’s Guide to Housecleaning and 101 Reykjavik (which was made into an internationally acclaimed, award-winning film), his novel The Woman at 1000° was published in 2017 in the UK by Oneworld Publications and in 2018 in the US by Algonquin Books.

 Hallgrímur Helgason now lives in Reykjavík with his partner and the youngest two of his three children.